Volume functional of compact $4$-manifolds with a prescribed boundary metric: Introduction

 In the work \cite{CEM}, Corvino, Eichmair and Miao proved that $V$-static metrics arises from the modified problem of finding stationary points for the volume functional on the space of metrics whose scalar curvature is equal to a given constant and such metrics are useful as an attempt to better understand the interplay between scalar curvature and volume.
 In this context, Corvino, Eichmair and Miao \cite{CEM} were able to show that when the metric $g$ does not admit non-trivial solution to Eq. (\ref{eqVstatic}), then one can achieve simultaneously a prescribed perturbation of the scalar curvature that is compactly supported in a bounded domain $\Omega$ and a prescribed perturbation of the volume by a small deformation of the metric in $\overline{\Omega}.$ It is worth to point out that a Riemannian manifold $(M^{n},\,g)$ for which there exists a nontrivial function $f$ satisfying (\ref{eqVstatic}) must have constant scalar curvature $R$ (cf. Proposition 2.1 in \cite{CEM} and Theorem 7 in \cite{miaotam}).

-The case where $\kappa\neq 0$ in (\ref{eqVstatic}) and the potential function $f$ vanishes on the boundary $\partial M$ was studied by Miao and Tam \cite{miaotam}.
+The case where $\kappa\neq 0$ in (\ref{eqVstatic}) and the zero-set of $f$ is the boundary $\partial M$ was studied by Miao and Tam \cite{miaotam}.
 To be precise, Miao and Tam \cite{miaotam} showed that these critical metrics arise as critical points of the volume functional on $M^n$ when restricted to the class of metrics $g$ with prescribed constant scalar curvature such that $g_{|_{T \partial M}}=h$ for a prescribed Riemannian metric $h$ on the boundary.
-In this background, a {\it Miao-Tam critical metric} is a 3-tuple $(M^n,\,g,\,f),$ where $(M^{n},\,g)$ is a compact Riemannian manifold of dimension at least three with a smooth boundary $\partial M$ and $f: M^{n}\to \Bbb{R}$ is a smooth function such that $f^{-1}(0)=\partial M$ satisfying the overdetermined-elliptic system For more details on such a subject, we refer the reader to \cite{BalRi,BLF,BDR,BDRR,CEM,miaotam,miaotamTAMS} and \cite{yuan}.
+In this setting, a {\it Miao-Tam critical metric} is a 3-tuple $(M^n,\,g,\,f),$ where $(M^{n},\,g)$ is a compact Riemannian manifold of dimension at least three with a smooth boundary $\partial M$ and $f: M^{n}\to \Bbb{R}$ is a smooth function such that $f^{-1}(0)=\partial M$ satisfying the overdetermined-elliptic system For more details on such a subject, we refer the reader to \cite{BalRi,BLF,BDR,BDRR,CEM,miaotam,miaotamTAMS,yuan}.

+Some explicit examples of Miao-Tam critical metrics were built on connected domain with compact closure in $\Bbb{R}^n,$ $\Bbb{H}^n$ and $\Bbb{S}^n$ (see \cite{miaotam}).
+Moreover, some results obtained in \cite{miaotam} suggest that critical metrics with a prescribed boundary metric seem to be rather rigid.
+From this perspective, it is natural to ask whether these quoted examples are the only Miao-Tam critical metrics.